UNC Greensboro Spartans men's basketball: Retired numbers

-Isaiah Miller #1
+Isaiah Miller No. 1

 Miller is first all-time in steals at UNCG with 315, second in field goals with 831, and third in career points with 1,967 career.
 He led the SoCon in steals for three consecutive seasons from 2018-21, and sits second all-time in the history of the conference.
 Miller finished his collegiate career at UNCG ranked fourth in scoring average at 14.9 points per game.
 After leading the Spartans to a SoCon Regular Season and Tournament title in 2021, he become the only UNCG men's basketball player to appear in multiple NCAA Tournaments.

 He was later named the Bob Waters SoCon Male Athlete of the Year, the first Spartan to ever win the award.
 He was also named SoCon Coaches' and Media Player of the Year two times (2019-20 and 2020-21) - only the second player in conference history to do so - and SoCon Defensive Player of the Year in each of his final three seasons.

-Scott Hartzell #5
+Scott Hartzell No. 5

 Hartzell was inducted into the UNCG Athletics Hall of Fame in 2006.
 He led UNCG in three-point field goals, three-point shooting percentage, and free throw shooting percentage all four seasons he played.
 He graduated in 1996 as the school's all-time leader in points at 1,539 and assists at 552.
 Though those marks have since been eclipsed, he still holds the UNCG record for career three-point field goal percentage (43.9%).

 In 1995–96, Hartzell led the Spartans to their first NCAA men's basketball tournament appearance after winning the 1996 Big South Championship.
 During that memorable run, Hartzell ran his streak of consecutive games with a three-point field goal to 42 straight.

-Francis Alonso #10
+Francis Alonso No. 10

-A member of the Spartans from 2015-19, Alonso leads UNCG with 396 three-pointers made in his collegiate career, 426 made free throws and an 87.1 free-throw percentage.
+A member of the Spartans from 2015 to 2019, Alonso leads UNCG with 396 three-pointers made in his collegiate career, 426 made free throws and an 87.1 free-throw percentage.
 His total for three-point baskets ranks third in SoCon history while his mark for free throws converted stands at seventh all-time in the conference's history.

 Alonso is the second player in UNCG history to reach the 2,000-point plateau, with a career total of 2,142 points.
 He helped UNCG win its first-ever postseason game vs. Houston Baptist in the Greensboro Coliseum in 2016, and finished his college career as a two-time National Association of Basketball Coaches (NABC) All-District first team honoree as well as being voted first team All-SoCon Coaches and Media in 2017-18 and 2018-19.